agraw104/Explore_US_Bikeshare_Data/README.md

 2. A text editor, like Sublime or Atom.
 3. A terminal application (Terminal on Mac and Linux or Cygwin on Windows).

+### Information about Data
+Over the past decade, bicycle-sharing systems have been growing in number and popularity in cities across the world.
+Bicycle-sharing systems allow users to rent bicycles on a very short-term basis for a price.
+This allows people to borrow a bike from point A and return it at point B, though they can also return it to the same location if they'd like to just go for a ride.
+Regardless, each bike can serve several users per day.

+Thanks to the rise in information technologies, it is easy for a user of the system to access a dock within the system to unlock or return bicycles.
+These technologies also provide a wealth of data that can be used to explore how these bike-sharing systems are used.

 ### Credits
 Udacity Programming for Data Science Nanodegree program